MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-yammer-to-the-navigation-bar-for-sharepoint-server.md

 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
 ms.assetid: 0d32d946-52d0-4913-bfdb-d3c1193cfc4a
-description: "Summary: Use a toggle switch to determine whether to show the SharePoint Newsfeed or Yammer in SharePoint Server navigation."
+description: "Summary: Show the Yammer tile or the SharePoint Newsfeed link in SharePoint Server navigation."
 ---

 # Add Yammer to the SharePoint Server navigation

- **Summary:** Show the Yammer tile or the SharePoint Newsfeed link in SharePoint Server navigattion.
+ **Summary:** Show the Yammer tile or the SharePoint Newsfeed link in SharePoint Server navigation.

 You can choose whether users see a link to Yammer or Newsfeed in the site navigation.